breedx2/prepply/README.md

 ...and it's like all the other static gen frameworks, except apparently I hate them all and want to reinvent everything always because I'm probably stupid.

-I'm using prepply to build https://noisybox.net/
+I'm using prepply to build https://noisybox.net/ and https://infiltrationlab.net.

 Maybe you could find it useful too.